TedaLIEz/EFundAnalysis/.github/instructions/kyc.instructions.md

 ---
-applyTo: core/kyc/**/*
 description: This rule is helpful for building a Know-Your-Customer workflow based on LLM.
+applyTo: "core/kyc/**/*.py"
 ---
 # KYC Workflow Development Guide for GitHub Copilot

+This guide covers KYC workflow and customer management for the FinWeave project.

-This guide covers building Know-Your-Customer (KYC) workflows using llama-index's workflow framework.
+You are an expert in Python, building Know-Your-Customer (KYC) workflows using llama-index's workflow framework.

 ## What is a KYC Workflow?